Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 Are trademark searches available or required before filing?
 If so, what procedures and fees apply?

 Trademark searches are not required before filing.
 However, they are recommended to analyse the risk of possible objections.
-Searches are possible through the European Trademark and Design Network database.
+Searches are possible through the EU Intellectual Property Office, the World Intellectual Property Organisation Madrid Monitor and the TMVIEW databases.
 It is also important to consult the Trademark Office’s records.

 What factors does the authority consider in its examination of the application?

 The Trademark Office first examines formal requirements and, in case of irregularities or deficiencies, will invite the applicant to correct or supplement the application within one month.

 Subsequently, an examiner checks for both absolute and relative grounds of refusal.

 Does the authority check for relative grounds for refusal (eg, through searches)?